cadumega/login-app/qaEngineerTest.md

 ## Reference: Tests
 ### 1. Create a Simple Standard Login Feature with Next.js

-To execute these tests, a standard login feature will be created using Next.js.
-The implementation was supported by Claude 3.7 Sonnet AI and Gemini for additional insights.
+To execute these tests, a standard login feature will be created using Next.js. to help me I used some AI tools like Claude 3.7 Sonnet AI and Gemini for additional insights and overcome some problems.
+I created some commands to make it easier to maintain the script code in Cypress automation, of course in a summarized way, following the test Plan.
+I improved the Github actions CI/CD code so that it collects evidence that makes it easier for me to identify where the problem is.

 #### Steps to Set Up Next.js Application: